rancherlabs/application-collection-extension/README.md

 ![SUSE Application Collection](/assets/SUSE_ApplicationCollection_pos-green-horizontal.svg)

-This extension will help you installing, managing and uninstalling workloads from Application Collection.
+This extension will help you installing, managing and uninstalling workloads from [SUSE Application Collection](https://apps.rancher.io).

 This project is composed of:

 * The [ui](./ui): a [React](https://es.react.dev/) app that handles the main user interation.
 * A [backend](./backend): an [express](https://expressjs.com/) server that extends the features of the frontend.

-## Getting started
+## Get started

 In this section you will learn how to start playing with the extension.